Dexter Unbound XL Start

 Stephanie’s BIG DUMB RIDE (BDR)

-Words and Photos by Stephanie Hall Let’s first start with some definitions.
+Words by Stephanie Hall, Photos by Derek Ludwig Let’s first start with some definitions.
 Definitions: Big Dumb Ride [BDR]:Type 2 fun, a bad idea, usually long, dumb in all the right ways.
 Vermont Filthy: Friday ride crew, sendy, gnarly rides, kind people.
 Fat Filthy, 189 miles 27,000ft climbing.
 Voytek 2: Exactly the right tool for the job.
-A fast fat bike with ample geometry options utilizing a … Continue reading Stephanie’s BIG DUMB RIDE (BDR)
+A fast fat bike with ample geometry options … Continue reading Stephanie’s BIG DUMB RIDE (BDR)

 Meet Otso Ambassador Dexter Kopas